Thursday, 20 August 2009

 Kanye is an artist I have real mixed feelings about, do I like his music? - I should do, his credentials are completely atuned to my music sensibilities and before his "College Dropout" album I was always a fan of tracks he had produced such as Jay-Z's "Izzo" and "Brown Sugar" by Mos Def and Faith Evans from the movie of the same name.

 To be fair the "College Dropout" album is still a great album to me and I was fortunate enough to see that tour.
 It was also my first visit to Brixton Academy and also my first time in "standing" and being the naive person I was back then decided to wear 4" heels. this was a big mistake - those of you who've been to Brixton Academy will know that it has a sloping floor so wherever you stand you get some sort of view of the stage and as you ladies know heels+slope =pain!!
 Poor Mr H, my good friend who attended with me spent half of the gig alone as I was at the side of the floor pleading with the steward who looked after the disabled seats to let me sit down ( the nagging worked!).
+Back to the '05 gig - Talib Kweli opened and thankfully was great ( unlike my next encounter with said Kweli) and anticipation was high for Mr West.
+You have to remember this was pre gimmicks, some indication of his ego was present, but what I remember from the gig was how happy he was to be there and how much he interacted with us - he even played a medley of tracks he had produced and all in all I came out of the show satisfied ( even if my feet did not!)

 Fast forward 3 years, in that time Kanye had produced another 2 albums ( Late Registration and Graduation) and was about to unleash his 4th Album "808's and Heartbreaks".
 The "Glow in the Dark" tour in the US was a mammoth deal - Kanye, N*E*R*D, Lupe Fiasco and Rhianna all on one bill performing together.
 The UK as per usual only got Kanye and for probably the same price as the US punters paid for all 4 acts.
 This time Kanye played at the behemoth entertainment venue that is the O2.
 Now the O2 get a bad rap sometimes for being too commercial, but I personally think it is an excellent use of this otherwise useless space and has shown the now very tired Wembley Arena how it should be done - I also think the indigo2 within the O2 is an amazing venue and have not had a bad night there yet!
 This time I managed to get hold of 6 tickets, 4 standing and 2 seating ( the 2 seats were for myself and my friend Puds, who being small yet perfectly formed often seems to act as a tall person magnet and therefore has no view of a gig when choosing standing).
 My other friends who attended included Mr H who came with me the first time so I was keen to hear what he thought in comparison to our first experience.
 And a different experience it turned out to be.
 If I was to describe this gig in five words it would be: